infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 He also worked briefly for a restaurant equipment company, from  August or September of 1978 thru the summer of 1979.

-He started bombing while he lived and worked in Chicago in 1978  and 1979.
-His first bomb was left in the parking lot of the Chicago campus of the University of Illinois in May of 1978.
+He started bombing while he lived Chicago in 1978.
+His first bomb was left in a parking lot on the Chicago campus of the University of Illinois in May of 1978.
 His next was left at Northwestern University in May of 1979.
 His third was mailed from Chicago in November of 1979.
 According to this [article by the New York Times][12], these first bombs were likely made in shed behind his parent’s home in Lombard, Illinois.

 ### The Murray Experiments at Harvard